QubesOS/qubes-doc/introduction/support.md

 This section covers each of our individual [mailing lists](https://en.wikipedia.org/wiki/Electronic_mailing_list), with details about the purpose of each list and how to use it.
+A Google account is **not** required for any of these mailing lists.

 ### qubes-announce